 This healthy sweetener is 100% natural, pure and free of any coloring or additives.
 Boiled down directly from tree sap, which is harvested from the maple tree towards the end of winter, pure maple syrup is an unprocessed, authentic product of nature.
 White sugar, for example, is typically derived from sugar cane, and processed and purified before being sold.
 Because maple syrup is not processed, it contains higher levels of potentially beneficial minerals, including calcium, potassium, sodium and copper, making it the best sugar alternative.

 In addition, maple syrup does not contain high fructose corn syrup, a modified sugar substitute commonly found in processed foods.
 Leading pancake syrup brands in the U.S. do not contain any pure maple syrup and rely on high fructose corn syrup as the primary sweetening ingredient, along with additives like artificial flavorings and coloring agents.

 Using pure maple syrup as a healthy sugar alternative in baked goods and deserts is easy as pie.
 Follow these simple conversion tips:

-- For each cup of syrup, reduce the quantity of liquid ingredients in the recipe (water, milk, juice) by about a quarter of a cup.
+- Reduce the quantity of liquid ingredients in the recipe (water, milk, juice) by about 1/4 cup.